 The work of Creativity Everything includes three core themes:

 (1) Platforms for creativity – to explore how best to support the development and exchange of ideas and innovation;

 (2) Creative identities and leadership – to research new and diverse models of leadership and inspiration;

 (3) Public understanding of creative practice – to develop new ways of engaging wider audiences with these issues.

 The first of these is primarily about developing ‘platforms for creativity’, which can be any kind of tool, environment or event, online or offline, which fosters creative practice.
 The second is about building diversity and inspiring role models in maker cultures.
 The third theme is all about public engagement and sharing exciting ideas about creativity with everybody.

-In the first few months of its existence, Creativity Everything has produced: a book, Making is Connecting – Second Edition (Polity, 2018); four videos; a drawing project; a report on social entrepreneurs for Ashoka and the LEGO Foundation; talks and workshops at the Power Plant, Maker Festival, Toronto libraries, and Montreal Maker Faire; a manifesto; and a collaboration with Artscape Launchpad to support digital creators.
+Creativity Everything has produced books and articles; several videos; a drawing project; a report on social entrepreneurs for Ashoka and the LEGO Foundation; talks and workshops at the Power Plant, Maker Festival, Toronto libraries, and Montreal Maker Faire; a manifesto; and collaborations with Artscape Launchpad to support digital creators.

 We run The Black Mosaic, a virtual hub for Black creatives in Toronto centring reflection and feedback, led by Mir Asoh; and produced the Creativity Everything podcast talking to creative people about their processes and inspirations.